huddylin2/huddylin2.github.io/_posts/2025-09-11-marshawn-blog.md

 ---
 layout: post
-title: Why Marshawn is the GOAT
+title: A little bit about Huddy
-subtitle: It's not that hard
+subtitle: And also why I think Marshawn is the GOAT
 tags: [Football, Skittles, Hennesy]
 comments: true
 mathjax: true